Math Expressions¶

 sample1D¶

-- filename -> Name of the file to be read (any path in the filename is taken relative to the location of the .xml-file).
-The file must consist of exactly 2 columns, which are separated by any whitespace (space, tab).
+is the name of the file to be read (any path in the filename is taken relative to the location of the .xml-file).
+The file must consist of exactly 2 columns, which are separated by whitespace (space, tab).sampleval

-sampleval -> Denotes the sample value (value of the 1st column ), for which a value in the 2nd column is seeked.
-In most cases either the current time t or a coordinate component (x,y, z) may be used
+denotes the sample value (value of the 1st column ), for which a value in the 2nd column is seeked.
+In most cases either the current time t or a coordinate component (x, y, z) may be used.interpolation

-We can subscribe boundary conditions with values read in from sample files.
+We can prescribe boundary conditions with values read in from sample files.
 The notation is as follows:

 <bcsAndLoads>